MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 ## List of compute contexts

-The revoscalepy library only supports the Spark compute context, local and remote.
+The revoscalepy library supports the local compute context, RxSpark, and RxInSqlServer.

 The RevoScaleR library supports the compute contexts in the following table.